Negatives Scanned to Files ... Done In-House!

 110 Negatives

-This type of film was by people in their pocket cameras back in the 70s and 80s.
+This film type was often in 110 pocket cameras back in the 70s and 80s.
 The film was really small - only about 13mm x 17mm - so the images it produced were also pretty small.
 This made it a bit tricky to work with when printing or scanning, but it was still a really popular option for amateur photographers.

 126 Format Negatives